Virtual Strategic Incident Command Revalidation (1186)

-1. Demonstrate an understanding of the National Co-Ordination and Advisory Framework document (NCAF).
+1. Demonstrate understanding of the National Co-Ordination and Advisory Framework document (NCAF).

 2. Demonstrate an understanding of the central Government’s Concept of Operations (CONOPS) document.

-3. Establish liaison with key personnel in their own service and other agencies that may contribute to achieving strategic objectives.
+3. Establish liaisons with key personnel in their own service and other agencies that may contribute to achieving strategic objectives.

 4. Undertake a situational evaluation to review the implications of exercising strategic command during an incident where multiple tactical commanders are operating, including approving tactical plans and prioritising resource needs.